 An average person breathes around 20 minutes per minute and by following the above method, you can cut down the breathing cycles to even less than half!
 Just imagine how much air you’d save!
-Make sure to practise this every time you dive.
+Make sure to practice this every time you dive.
 We will teach you this technique during your PADI Open Water Diver course or whenever you come diving with us.
 You can also consider investing in a high-performing regulator, that is engineered to reduce the effort of breathing from the regulator itself.

 Buoyancy is one of the most important parts of SCUBA diving because it will also determine the longevity of the dive.
 Let’s first quickly cover some basic principles of buoyancy.
 There are three kinds of buoyancy:

 - Positive Buoyancy – you float/ rise up